seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 {% endhighlight %}
     </p>
     <p>
-    Notice in the last few lines of the script that <code class="highlight py"> SA.run() </code> returns two values. <code class="highlight py"> passed_safety </code> is a boolean indicating whether the candidate solution found during candidate selection passed the safety test.
-If <code class="highlight py">passed_safety==False </code>, then <code class='highlight py'> solution="NSF" </code>, i.e. "No Solution Found".
-If <code class="highlight py"> passed_safety==True </code> then the solution is the array of model weights that cause the safety test to be passed.
-In this example, you should get <code class="highlight py"> passed_safety=True </code> and a candidate solution of something like: <code class="highlight py"> [0.16911355 0.1738146] </code>, although the exact numbers might differ slightly depending on your machine's random number generator.
+    Notice in the last few lines of the script that <code class="highlight"> SA.run() </code> returns two values. <code class="highlight">passed_safety</code> is a boolean indicating whether the candidate solution found during candidate selection passed the safety test.
+If <code class="highlight">passed_safety==False </code>, then <code class='highlight'> solution="NSF" </code>, i.e. "No Solution Found".
+If <code class="highlight"> passed_safety==True </code> then the solution is the array of model weights that cause the safety test to be passed.
+In this example, you should get <code class="highlight"> passed_safety=True </code> and a candidate solution of something like: <code class="highlight"> [0.16911355 0.1738146] </code>, although the exact numbers might differ slightly depending on your machine's random number generator.
 </p>
-<p> Also notice that <code class="highlight py"> SA.run() </code> does not return what the value of the primary objective actually was on the safety test.
+<p> Also notice that <code class="highlight">SA.run()</code> does not return what the value of the primary objective actually was on the safety test.
 Given that it passed the safety test, we know that it must satisfy: $1.25 \leq {\theta} \leq 2.0$ (with high probability).
-The <code class="highlight py"> SA </code> object provides the introspection we need to  extract this information:
+The <code class="highlight">SA</code> object provides the introspection we need to  extract this information:

 {% highlight python %}
 # Check the value of the primary objective on the safety dataset